bakel243687/Projects/Active Directory/Project Milestones.md

 - Map out the active directory using packet tracer
 - Setup the physical environment
 - Test the security of the environment
-- Update the ssecurity and repeat milestone 4
+- Update the security and repeat milestone 4
 - Upscale the environment if necessary